Autognorics/Autognorics/README.md

 -    Autognorics = the science of creating living machines
 -    SELFS = Systems of Engineered Life-Forms
 -    ELFS = engineered life-forms

-Fragments of the text here were extracted from the book Originemology.
-Some ideas emerged in an early version of the manuscript on Creation by Laws.
-The general view discussed in this hub was covered during the various exploratory experiments conducted in the Biotronics Project (Lawsin,1988).

 ![autognorics](gnorics.jpg)